yuheiy/import-scanner/README.md

 # @yuheiy/import-scanner

-Scan files for import declarations based on specified module patterns.
+Scan files for import declarations.

 Using the TypeScript Compiler API, it scans files for import declarations and retrieves their information.